hashkarma/Telco-Customer-Churn-Project/README_NEW.md

 ## 8. Conclusion and Future Work

 This project successfully demonstrates how machine learning can be applied to solve a real-world business problem.
 The integration with Streamlit enhances accessibility and interactivity for end users.
-Future enhancements could include:

-- Incorporating SHAP for model explainability
-- Implementing cost-sensitive learning to address business costs of false positives
-- Expanding to multi-class churn risk levels

 Overall, the project offers a strong foundation for data-driven customer management in the telecom industry.